 A couple of weeks ago we moved out of London.
 Today was our first weekend of not shifting boxes about.
 So, when I asked Tim what he’d like to do today, on our first free weekend together in the country, he suggested we go and see some pigs.
 Very romantic, but hey, we’re in the country.

-After a brief discussion about appropriate footwear (my scruffy ones let in water, but I don’t want to ruin my warm and dry ones with pig poo) we set off to see some young, rare pigs at Hazeledene Farm, in the Ashridge Vale on the edge of Chesham.
+After a brief discussion about appropriate footwear (my scruffy ones let in water, but I don’t want to ruin my warm and dry ones with pig poo) we set off to see some young, rare pigs on a farm.

 We had no idea that there are pigs that are so rare that they are almost endangered species.
 One of those breeds is the Lop Pig, previously known as the National Long White Lop Eared Pig.
 It’s one of the original, native British pigs.

 It seems, much like the way the Milk Marketing Board buggered up British cheeses in the 70s, wiping out a huge selection of our traditional cheeses, the government waded into in the subject of pigs in 1955.
 British artisan cheeses have been recovering gradually since the 90s, to the point that we now have a fantastic selection of cheeses again.
 Sadly, some native pig breeds have been lost forever.

 The Government’s Howitt Report recommended that in order to increase profitability and compete with imported bacon, farmers should concentrate on the Landrace – imported from Sweden, and the Large White and Welsh breeds.

 This led to the extinction of native pig breeds such as the Cumberland, Lincolnshire Curly Coated, Ulster White, Dorset Gold Tip and Yorkshire Blue.

 So these little piggies are rather special, as there are currently only around 200 Lop sows left in the country.